hikmatgara/stardance.os/README.md

 I will fix it anyway.
 • I fixed the clock and now its live!
 • Asked Artificial Intelligence to tell me the inefficiencies in my code but I fixed it myself.
+• Added a JavaScript File to my Repo and also started completely changing the html code with the a little guide from ai